yzhcat/botwebtest/docs/en/reference/contributing.md

 ## **Provide feedback**

-  - In the process of using the OriginBot suite, if you have any questions or suggestions, please feel free to ask and discuss in the [Guyueju community section](https://www.guyuehome.com/interlocution?id=1826932316801544194){:target="_blank"}；
+  - In the process of using the OriginBot suite, if you have any questions or suggestions, please feel free to ask and discuss in the [Guyuehome community section](https://www.guyuehome.com/interlocution?id=1826932316801544194){:target="_blank"}；

   - In the process of using OriginBot software, if you find any bugs, please submit an issue in the [code repository](https://github.com/yzhcat/originbot){:target="_blank"}；